On the power of linear programming for K-means clustering: Abstract

 \section{Abstract}

-In~\cite{AntoAida20}, the authors introduced a new linear programming (LP) relaxation for K-means clustering.
+In~\cite{AntoAida20}, the authors introduced a new polynomial-size linear programming (LP) relaxation for K-means clustering.
 In this paper, we further investigate both theoretical and computational properties of this relaxation.
-As evident from our numerical experiments with both synthetic real-world data sets, the proposed LP relaxation is almost always tight; \ie its optimal solution is feasible for the original nonconvex problem.
-To better understand this unexpected behaviour, on the theoretical side, we focus on K-means clustering with two clusters, and we obtain sufficient conditions under which the LP relaxation is tight.
+As evident from our numerical experiments with both synthetic and real-world data sets, the proposed LP relaxation is almost always tight; \ie its optimal solution is feasible for the original nonconvex problem.
+To better understand this unexpected behavior, on the theoretical side, we focus on K-means clustering with two clusters, and we obtain sufficient conditions under which a given partition of data is an optimal solution of the LP relaxation.
 We further analyze the sufficient conditions when the input is generated according to a popular stochastic model and obtain recovery guarantees for the LP relaxation.
 We conclude our theoretical study by constructing a family of inputs for which the LP relaxation is never tight.
 Denoting by $n$ the number of data points to be clustered, the LP relaxation contains $\Omega(n^3)$ inequalities making it impractical for large data sets.
 To address the scalability issue, by building upon a cutting-plane algorithm together with the GPU implementation of PDLP, a first-order method LP solver, we develop an efficient algorithm that solves the proposed LP and hence the K-means clustering problem, for up to $n \leq 4000$ data points.

 {\bf Key words.} \emph{K-means clustering; Linear programming relaxation; Tightness; Recovery guarantee; Cutting-plane algorithm; First-order methods.}